AbsaOSS/spline/arangodb-foxx-services/README.md

 # (http://some.server:1234/_db/foo/spline/)
 npm foxx:deploy --database=foo --server=http://some.server:1234

-# If the "--service" option is omitted, the local server is used
+# If the "--server" option is omitted, the local server is used
 # (http://localhost:8529/_db/foo/spline/)
 npm foxx:deploy --database=foo